kamilprzybyl/ft_containers/README.md

 # ft_containers

-Implementation of a few container types of the C++ standard template library
+Implementation of a few container types of the C++ standard template library in compliance to C++98 standard